In this lab, we will build our skills with Python sequences by

 A key skill for an algorithmic thinker is the ability to break a complex task into a set of smaller problems, that when solved individually, help solve the larger problem.
 We’ve referred to this as problem decomposition, and we’ve done a lot of that decomposition for you.
 The next steps of this lab will introduce those building blocks to you in an order that allows you to develop and test your code incrementally.
 Then, we will discuss the format that we will be using to represent our Madlibs puzzles, and we will strategize ways to use our building blocks to print the text of completed Madlibs puzzles.

-appears in the same order at the beginning of seq
+appears in the same order at the beginning of seq.
+For

 You should implement this functionality in the Python function